 H20 The Secret Weapon

 H20 May seems boring and dull, especially when compared to its more fun, bright and fizzy counterparts – the sugary drink.
-Keeping hydrated is not only key to helping you avoid that dry mouth moment when your nerves kick in, it will help you produce oxygen containing saliva which helps prevent the growth of smelly bacteria in your mouth.
+Keeping hydrated is not the only key to helping you avoid that dry mouth moment when your nerves kick in, but it will also help you produce oxygen containing saliva which helps prevent the growth of smelly bacteria in your mouth.

 It’s also a great way to rinse away any acid from food or sugar infused drinks throughout the day helping to protect your enamel.
-You can also use a good old glass of H2O in between any alcoholic drinks you may have on your special evening, helping you to enjoy the evening for longer and to reduce the impact of hangover the next day!
+You can also use a good old glass of H2O in between any alcoholic drinks you may have on your special evening, helping you to enjoy the evening for longer and to reduce the impact of a hangover the next day!